 The maple cream cheese glaze on the top of this bread is a two-ingredient recipe, which can be amended to taste.
 The ingredients are simply:

-- Maple Syrup: use a good quality maple syrup, not a pancake syrup or substitute.
+- Maple Syrup - use a good quality maple syrup, not a pancake syrup or substitute.

 - Spreadable Cream Cheese: using the spreadable variety saves time in softening or beating a cream cheese block and makes this recipe easily achievable with just the two ingredients.

 In a small bowl mix equal measures of these two together - 1:1 ratio by tablespoon.
 This is a process that can be led by taste and desired consistency.
-If you would like a thicker icing, use less maple syrup or more cream cheese.
-If you would like a thinner glaze, add more maple syrup.

-Alternatives for this Recipe
+Variations for this Recipe

 Spice Alternatives